-The purified loam is kneaded with a clay kneading machine to make the grain and moisture density even.
-Furthermore, the clay is diligently kneaded by hand to extract air so that warping and cracks do not occur after firing.
+The purified loam is kneaded with a machine to make the grain and moisture density even.
+Then, it is hand kneaded to extract air so that warping and cracks do not occur after firing.

 - 3. Casting

-Tamba Tachikui Ware is cast by producing one item at a time on top of a lathe.
-A kick lathe or electric lathe is used for casting circular forms, while rectangular or complex forms are cast by mold casting, which involves pouring potter’s clay into a plaster mold.
-Other forms of casting include slab casting, forming by hand, and pressing.
+Tamba-tachikui ware is cast with a lathe, one item at a time.
+Either a foot powered or electric lathe is used for casting circular items while rectangular or complex forms are cast by mold casting, which involves pouring potter’s clay into a plaster mold.
+Other types of casting include slab casting, hand forming, and pressing.

 - 4. Planing